Auburn, Washington: Education

 Public schools are administered by the Auburn School District.
 The district is larger than the city itself, serving the neighboring towns of Algona and Pacific, as well as some unincorporated areas around Auburn and Kent.
+Portions of northern Auburn are served by the Federal Way and Kent school districts and a portion of Auburn in Pierce County is within the Dieringer School District.